Answers From Experts: Q&A With Log Cabin Maintenance Expert

 The ‘best’ stain may vary by the home, personal preference, and situation.
 There are pros and cons to water vs oil, penetrating vs surface, etc. A knowledgeable log home stain dealer should be contacted for guidance on which product is right for the home and how to best prepare for its application.

-What’s a good technique for restoring and maintaining log cabin chinking?
+What’s a good technique for restoring and maintaining log cabin caulk?

-Proper chinking repair will depend on the material that is used and the state of its disrepair.
-If applied correctly, modern, synthetic chinking typically only needs to be applied once.
-If old or new chinking is failing, the best option is to remove it and start fresh with backer rod and synthetic log chinking.
-Full replacement isn’t always an option, however, and so often a good way to repair old chinking is to put a strip of clear packaging tape over the old, damaged chinking and apply a new layer of synthetic chinking over top.
-Other situations may call for different repairs, so when in doubt contact a knowledgeable log home chinking dealer or restoration contractor.
+Proper caulking repair will depend on the material that is used and the state of its disrepair.
+If applied correctly, modern, synthetic caulk typically only needs to be applied once.
+If the old or new caulk is failing, the best option is to remove it and start fresh with a backer rod and synthetic log sealant.
+Full replacement isn’t always an option, however, and so often a good way to repair old caulk is to put a strip of clear packaging tape over the old, damaged caulk and apply a new layer of synthetic material over top.
+Other situations may call for different repairs, so when in doubt contact a knowledgeable log home caulking dealer or restoration contractor.